-At 1:30 am, July 4th 2011, I set out on a trip of a lifetime.
-There was no set itinerary or plan just thoughts of places and people I wanted to see.
+At 1:30 a.m. on July 4, 2011, I left for a trip of a lifetime.
+No set itinerary.
+No plan.
+Just thoughts of places I wanted to experience and people I wanted to see.

-This is a chronicle of my trip around the world (which reads in reverse order).
-Where I was able to visit 16 countries and 35 locations, in 80 days.
-A trip I will never forget.
+This chronicles my trip around the world (which reads in reverse order).
+I visited 16 countries and 35 locations in 80 days.
+A journey I will never forget.

 Day 80, made it!
 What an amazing learning experience.
 Thank you to all those I had a chance to visit, stay with, and meet on this trip.
 Also, thank you to everyone who followed me online.
 I could not have done this without everyone’s encouragement and support.
 I’m so grateful for all of you!
 San Francisco, California!

 Stateside.
 Glad to see my friends and family here.
 Not home yet, though!
 New York, New York.